Yijunmaverick/CartoonGAN-Test-Pytorch-Torch/README.md

 ## Pytorch

 The original pretrained models are Torch `nngraph` models, which cannot be loaded in Pytorch through `load_lua`.
-So I manully copy the weights (bias) layer by layer and convert them to `.pth` models.
+So I manually copy the weights (bias) layer by layer and convert them to `.pth` models.

 - Download the converted models: